Azure Migrate – How to migrate on-premises Hyper-V Virtual Machines to Azure

-In this post we will see how to move (migrate) on-premises Hyper-V VMs to Azure by using the Migration and modernization tool.
+In this post we will see how to migrate on-premises Hyper-V VMs to Azure by using Azure Migrate and the Migration and modernization tool.

 This process is well documented by Microsoft in the following article on which I will refer in this post.